Quantum Tokens for Digital Signatures

-By arguments similar to those in Appendix~\ref{app:super-secure}, our $1$-bit private TS scheme is information-theoretically supersecure, and our full TS scheme is supersecure as well (using a collision-resistant hash function).
-Also, again by analogous arguments to Appendix~\ref{app:super-secure}, a supersecure private TS can be used as a regular MAC.
+Also all the other results that apply for public tokenized signatures have analogous statements for private tokenized signature schemes.
+By arguments similar to those in Appendix~\ref{app:super-secure}, our $1$-bit private TS scheme is information-theoretically super-secure, and our full TS scheme is super-secure as well (using a collision-resistant hash function).
+Also, again by analogous arguments to Appendix~\ref{app:super-secure}, a super-secure private TS can be used as a regular MAC.
 Recall that the existence of a MAC follows from the existence of a one way function~\cite{goldreich04foundations}.
-What we've shown here is that using a slightly stronger assumption -- specifically, a collision-resistant hash function instead of a one way function -- we can construct a supersecure tokenized TS scheme, which is strictly stronger than a regular MAC.
+What we've shown here is that using a slightly stronger assumption -- specifically, a collision-resistant hash function instead of a one way function -- we can construct a super-secure tokenized TS scheme, which is strictly stronger than a regular MAC.

-Essentially by the same proof of their public analogs, it can be shown that every private tokenized scheme is also revocable (the analog of Theorem~\ref{thm:revocability}), that every private testable tokenized signature scheme is a private quantum money scheme (the analog of Theorem~\ref{thm:testable_ts_is_qm}), and that the reductions we use to strengthen a 1-bit onetime private tokenized signature scheme to a full private tokenized signature scheme respect testability (analogous to Theorem~\ref{thm:standard_construction_testable}) and everlasting security (Theorem~\ref{thm:standard_construction_everlasting}).
+Essentially by the same proof of their public analogs, it can be shown that every private tokenized scheme is also revocable (the analog of Theorem~\ref{thm:revocability}), that every private testable tokenized signature scheme is a private quantum money scheme (the analog of Theorem~\ref{thm:testable_ts_is_qm}), and that the reductions we use to strengthen a 1-bit one-time private tokenized signature scheme to a full private tokenized signature scheme respect testability (analogous to Theorem~\ref{thm:standard_construction_testable}) and everlasting revocability (Theorem~\ref{thm:standard_construction_everlasting}).